Otto Rank: Creativity and growth

-Organizational applications

-Rank's exploration of creativity continues to shape action learning, an inquiry driven method for problem solving, leadership development, and organizational learning.
-Drawing on Art and Artist, action learning coaches help teams create a safe container, pose challenging questions, and "step out of the frame of the prevailing ideology" so members can examine assumptions and reframe their choices.
-The process mirrors Rank's view of artistic growth as an ongoing effort to bring new perspectives into being.

-In organizational settings, action learning uses these insights to help individuals and teams question deeply held identities, experiment with alternative frames, and practice the skill of unlearning together.

 Legacy

 Rank's emphasis on will, relationship, and creativity continues to inform modern psychotherapy, organizational practice, and cultural criticism.

-Rank anticipated later object-relations perspectives with his 1926 lecture "The Genesis of the Object Relation," which framed development as a lifelong negotiation between individuation and connection.
+Rank created modern object-relations theory in his 1926 lecture "The Genesis of the Object Relation," which framed development as a lifelong negotiation between individuation and connection.
 His analysis of creativity in Art and Artist linked artistic renewal to the ability to "step out of the frame" of settled ideology, a theme that informs Robert Kramer's work on transformative action learning and leadership development.

 Ernest Becker drew on Rank's dialectic of "life fear" and "death fear," which later inspired terror management theory experiments by Sheldon Solomon, Jeff Greenberg, and Tom Pyszczynski.
 Rank's legacy also reaches into spiritual and transpersonal movements through thinkers such as Matthew Fox and Stanislav Grof, philosophers including Maxine Sheets-Johnstone, and contemporary cultural critics like Naomi Klein, who revisit his ideas about creativity, mortality, and the double.